dermotduffy/frigate-hass-card/docs/examples.md

 This example changes the default card view from `live` to `image` depending on the value of the `binary_sensor.alarm_armed` sensor.
 The override alone will only change the _default_ when the card next is requested to change to the default view.
-By also including the `update_entities` parameter, we ask the card to trigger a card update based on that entity -- which causes it to use the new overriden default immediately.
+By also including the `view.default_reset.entities` parameter, we ask the card to trigger a card update based on that entity -- which causes it to use the new overriden default immediately.

 ```yaml
 type: custom:frigate-card